LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: LayerScope Design

 \subsubsection{Design Principle}

 PreSched jointly optimizes expert placement for the current layer and the prefetch-target layer, maximizing the global benefit of every transfer instead of merely minimizing the current-layer latency.
 Traditional schedulers, confined to the current layer’s activation distribution, apply a greedy layer-wise policy.
 As Figure~\ref{figure10} illustrates, PreSched exploits LLaPor’s inter-layer predictions to expand the scheduling horizon to both layers, gaining cross-layer visibility.
 Under limited PCIe bandwidth it prioritizes the most heavily loaded experts, moving more tokens per transfer and shrinking PCIe idle windows.
-PreSched also calibrates the prefetch count so that CPU-compute bubbles are fully exploited for loading while preventing excessive prefetch traffic from interfering with critical I/O.
+PreSched also calibrates the prefetch count to fully exploit CPU-compute bubbles for loading, while preventing excessive prefetch traffic from interfering with critical I/O.